5 Most Common Materials for Removable Insulation

 Unlike traditional mechanical insulation, removable insulation jackets are designed to be easily removed and reinstalled, requiring certain unique features and considerations when selecting an insulation material for the interior of an insulation blanket.
 Here are some of the most important key features and considerations for any insulation material that can be used in the fabrication of removable insulation blankets:

-- Temperature range is a major consideration in determining appropriate application of an insulation material in fabricating a removable insulation jackets
+Temperature range is a major consideration in determining the appropriate application of an insulation material in fabricating removable insulation jackets

-Based on the above features and considerations, these are Thermaxx's recommendations for the top 5 most commonly used insulation material in removable insulation blankets.
+Based on the above features and considerations, these are Thermaxx's recommendations for the top 5 most commonly used insulation materials in removable insulation blankets.